Little Trees: In popular culture

 British artist Jack Williams, the son of a car salesman, created ‘‘Forest’’, a 2009 installation using 350 Royal Pine air fresheners, hung in a square configuration from the ceiling via fishing wire.

 In the I Am Weasel episode Power of Odor, the atmosphere of a city is being compromised by the stench of pigs owned by I.R.
 Baboon.
 The city's mayor tries to take on the smell as he walks into the scene with a tree-shaped air freshener tied to his nose.
 But the stench proves too powerful when his air freshener turns into soot.

 In the sloth scene in the 1995 film Seven, several 'Little Tree' air-fresheners were suspended in a room to mask the smell of the emaciated body.

 In the Chowder episode Stinky Love, Mung Daal's staff manages to make dozens of a stinky dish in deep pans.
 Because Schnitzel could not take the dish’s strong smell, he has to wear a few Little Trees as he serves them to the customers.

-In the 2009 adult animated short film Logorama the green and pink Little Trees air-freseners were seen in the background.
+In the 2009 adult animated short film Logorama the green and pink Little Trees air-fresheners were seen in the background.